 If you’re feeling really lazy but still want to help the planet a bit and feel like you accomplished a goal, switch to LED lighting.
 In 2017, only 56% of homeowners said they used LED lighting in their home.
 Help that percentage inch up by swapping out your old incandescent bulbs.
 This project will take a few hours at most, and can save you a surprising amount of money.
 LEDs can last for many years longer than older styles of bulbs, and they use much less electricity, which can reduce your utility bills.
 Though they may cost more initially, over time, LED bulbs are undoubtedly a better investment.

 The energy and fashion industries are some of the biggest culprits when it comes to harming the environment.
 As consumers, we give these industries power by continuing to purchase their harmful products.
+And harmful products like illicit drugs or painkillers are just as much of a culprit.
 While some purchases are necessary, we can still make buying choices that better help the planet.
 Save money and the environment in 2019 by adopting any of these eco-friendly, wallet-friendly resolutions.
 It’s one goal you definitely won’t regret setting.